els285/HEP-Students/UK Car in Switzerland.md

 ### Driving in France
 You are required to have a reflective jacket and an emergency triangle.
 I think this is still true.
 I bought [these](https://www.amazon.co.uk/gp/product/B08C2CGMTF/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1).
 French tolls are a pain.
-You have to pay for the motorways at toll booths along the motorway, which is annoying on a right-hand drive car.
+You have to pay for the motorways at toll booths, which is annoying on a right-hand drive car.
 It was about 80 euros to drive from Calais to Geneva one way.
 I always paid by contactless debit card.

 ## Car in Switzerland